coli-saar/tracl/main.typ

 You can then write the rest of your document as usual.
 Use the `#abstract` command to typeset your abstract.

-Use `anonymous: true` to generate an anonymous version of your paper that is suitable for submission to the conference.
+Use `anonymous:true` to generate an anonymous version of your paper that is suitable for submission to the conference.

-If you split your document up over multiple source files, you will need to `#import "acl-macros.typ"` in every source file.
+If you split your document up over multiple source files, you will need to `#import "acl.typ"` in every source file;
-The `acl.typ` only needs to be included in the main source file.
+otherwise functions such as `#citet` will not be defined.
+The show rule with the call to `acl` should only appear once, in the main Typst source file.

 = Document Body